rolleric/snpsMan2VimSyntax/README.md

 * The syntax files have been tested with vim 7.3.

-* If you used and old version of the `tcl.vim` syntax files, i.e. those written by SM Smithfield, use the `--old-tcl-vim` option to generate the syntax definitions.
+* If you used the non-standard version of the `tcl.vim` syntax file, i.e. one written by SM Smithfield (see its header), use the `--old-tcl-vim` option to generate the syntax definitions.

 ## License and Warranty